FOCUS-Virus fight at risk as world's medical glove capital struggles with lockdown

 Britain's Department of Health & Social Care has urged Malaysian authorities to prioritise the production and shipment of gloves that are of "utmost criticality for fighting COVID-19," showed a letter dated March 20 to glove maker Supermax Corp SUPM.KL and shared with Reuters.

-MARGMA is considering rationing due to the "extremely high demand," its president Denis Low said.
+MARGMA is considering rationing due to the "extremely high demand," its president Denis Low told Reuters.
 "You can produce as many gloves as you can but then there's nothing to pack them into."

 Under normal circumstances, Top Glove can meet less than 40% of its own packaging needs.
 For the remainder, it said just 23% of suppliers have gained approval to operate at half strength.